Table of Contents

 Type of Airlines

 Not all airlines are created equal.
 As in most businesses, there is a sort of stratification of airlines.
 In many countries, the government owns the airlines.
 An airline’s rank is determined by the amount of revenue it generates.
-There are three category in Airlines: Major, National and Regional.
+There are three categories in Airlines: Major, National and Regional.

 - Major airlines – These are the heavyweights of the airline industry, and you will often hear about them in the news.
 A major airline is defined as an airline that generates more than £1-billion in revenue annually.
 Typically, Major airlines are also the largest employers among airlines.
 However, there are also some major airlines that don’t employ large numbers, which employs only 9,600 people.